 Wheezing

-These symptoms usually appear in stages and not all at once.
-In very young infants with RSV, the only symptoms may be irritability, decreased activity, and breathing difficulties.
+In very young infants, the only symptoms may be irritability, deceased activity, and breathing difficulties

 Cover your coughs and sneezes